nbcommunication/MarkupJsonldModels/API.md

 Saving a page via the API will automatically clear the cache for that page, so you don't need to do anything extra after updating page-level models.

+Note: when `$config->debug` is true the module bypasses the cache entirely and resolves `$page->jsonldOutput` on every request.
+If output looks correct with debug on but stale with debug off, clear the cache.

 ## Adding the `jsonld_model` field to a template

 For per-page models to work, the `jsonld_model` field must be added to the relevant template's fieldgroup.
 The field itself is installed automatically when the module is installed, but it is not added to any template by default.